Affidavit of Support for Visa and Immigration

 Generally, all family-based immigration applicants must file an I-864 affidavit of support.
 This includes the following individuals and all the spouses, parents and unmarried children who are under the age of 21 of U.S. citizens.

-- An unmarried, adult son or daughter of a U.S. citizen is the first preference.
-This preference includes those who are 21 years old or older.
+- An unmarried and 21 years old or older son or daughter of a U.S. citizen is the first preference.
+And their unmarried children under 21 years old.

-- The second preference includes spouses of permanent residents and those sons and daughters of permanent residents.
-The sons and daughters are not restricted to an age limit but must be unmarried.
+- The second preference includes spouses of permanent residents and those unmarried sons and daughters of permanent residents, and unmarried children under 21 years old of those sons and daughters.

 - The third preference includes daughters and sons of married U.S. citizens.
-It also includes the spouses and unmarried children who are minors.
+It also includes their spouses and unmarried children who are under 21 years old.

-- The fourth preference includes the brothers and sisters of a United States citizen and their spouses or minor children.
+- The fourth preference includes the brothers and sisters of a U.S. citizen and their spouses or unmarried children under 21 years old.

 Some employment-based immigration applicants are also required to submit an I-864 in cases only when a U.S. citizen or lawful permanent resident relative filed the immigrant petition or such relative has five percent or more ownership interest in the entity that filed the immigrant petition.

 At DYgreencard.com, we may help you handle many types of applications, like I-485 adjustment of status to apply for green card, I-130 immigrant petition for spouse (no matter you are a U.S. citizen or green card holder), parent, child, or sibling, and more.
 All you need to do is just answer a few simple questions online and upload supporting documents to our platform.
 Then we take care of the rest.
 The entire application package will be carefully reviewed by a professional immigration attorney to ensure its final approval by USCIS.
 Learn more about what we can do for you.

 Some individuals are not required to submit an I-864